Debt Relief Orders

 • Injury (or death) compensation

 It’s vital that you inform your adviser about all of your debts before your application is submitted.
 Any debts that get missed out cannot be added later.
-If it later turns out that your debt was more than £20,000, your DRO could be cancelled.
+If it later turns out that your debt was more than £30,000, your DRO is likely to be cancelled.

-Debts obtained by fraud count towards the £20,000 debt limit.
-However, such debts will not be written off when your Debt Relief Order ends.
+Debts obtained by fraud count towards the £30,000 debt limit.
+However, such debts will not be written-off when your Debt Relief Order ends.

 Most people can use a DRO without any risk to their job.
 However, some employment sectors are concerned about the financial status of their staff.
 A DRO is a type of personal insolvency and is considered a serious financial step to take.